Proof of God’s Existence

 The non-contingent being cannot be composed of parts, because a composite being is contingent upon its parts.
 So, it must be absolutely simple (06).
 That is, when we say this being is “one, immutable, immaterial, eternal, and essence,” these do not describe multiple “building blocks,” like pieces of a puzzle adding up to a complete puzzle.
 Rather, they all nominally describe one selfsame substance, like how pure white light refracts many colors through a prism without being reducible to them, or how one king’s ultimate authority is expressed through many administrators.
 Now this being is the principle by which all contingent things exist, and is thereby present to all contingent beings.
 But because the non-contingent being is simple – selfsame through-and-through – it is wholly present to all contingent beings, whether the smallest particle or the entire set, and present to its whole self.
 So, it is omnipresent (07).

 Power is the ability to act upon something else.
 An agent’s power is greater the more it has of the form by which it acts.
 For example, the hotter a thing, the greater its power to give heat; if it had infinite heat, it would have infinite power to give heat.
-This being necessarily acts through its own nature, as proven above.
-But it is one with its nature, and thus both must be infinite.
-Likewise, this being’s power must be infinite, so it is omnipotent.
+This being necessarily acts through its own essence, since it has no accidents.
+But it is one with its essence, and since its essence is infinite, its power must be infinite.
+So it is omnipotent.
 Does omnipotence mean the power to instantiate incoherent concepts, such as a square circle?
 No; because a contradiction does not have a nature compatible with existence.
 It is not that this being fails to create contradictions; rather, it is that contradictions fail to be possible (08).

 Now, it is demonstrable that knowledge has an inverse relationship with materiality.
 For example, a rock knows nothing.
 An animal experiences through sense images which are immaterial (free of the physical matter constituting them), but does not consciously “know” them.
 A human knows by understanding immaterial abstractions about these sense images.
 So, knowledge is precisely this layer of immateriality.
 And further still, knowledge is the only thing which can move material things while remaining immutable, as when the unchanging idea of ice cream causes your physical body to desire and retrieve ice cream.
 Consequently, this immaterial, immutable being with causal power must be a mind, and its complete immateriality means there is no constraint on its capacity for knowledge.
 Because this being is immutable, simple, eternal, immaterial, and wholly present to all things, it is thus omniscient (09).
 Its knowledge is reality.